chaseruskin/legoHDL/README.md

     os.system('ghdl -r --std=08 --ieee=synopsys '+tb_entity)
 ```

+### __Roll solo or in teams.__
+legoHDL is designed to benefit the individual developer as well as those working together.
+Set up a __vendor__ to centralize IPs for you or your team to use and collaborate.
+Easily share scripts, settings, and templates across your team by setting up __profiles__.

 ### __Completely customizable.__
 legoHDL has configurable aspects, such as custom labels, multiple workspaces, and vendor repositories, that can be easily changed through its integrated GUI.